 Given these challenges, the ESO Workgroup Member initially proposed an alternative approach to consider, which essentially avoids the need for project data from Transmission Owners and smears the Transmission Owners’ Maximum Allowed Revenue (total revenues recoverable via TNUoS) across each circuit component.
 However, this was discounted after Workgroup discussion as Maximum Allowed Revenue data also includes pensions and other quite material non-network-related costs.
 The ESO Workgroup Member then proposed an updated alternative approach based on the cost of the whole GB transmission system as a total Regulated Asset Value (RAV) rather than Maximum Allowed Revenue.
 It was noted that this approach would only calculate the Expansion Constant and the Expansion Factors would still be calculated using the current approach and this would still require data from the Transmission Owners, which some believed would undermine the benefit.
 Some of the Workgroup saw merits in this approach but noted this is a departure from the current methodology and it was unclear what costs are included in the RAV.
 Given the Workgroup’s concerns on robustness and that it is a significant departure from the current methodology, this option was not developed further

+Current historic data, up until recently..

 Smoothing